AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 ## Security information and guidance

-OSIsoft is [committed to releasing secure products](https://docs.osisoft.com/bundle/security-commitment-and-disclosure-standards/page/securitycommitmentanddisclosurestandards.html).
+AVEVA is [committed to releasing secure products](https://docs.osisoft.com/bundle/security-commitment-and-disclosure-standards/page/securitycommitmentanddisclosurestandards.html).
 This section is intended to provide relevant security-related information to guide your installation or upgrade decision.

-OSIsoft [proactively discloses](https://docs.osisoft.com/bundle/security-commitment-and-disclosure-standards/page/securitycommitmentanddisclosurestandards.html#vulnerability-communication) aggregate information about the number and severity of security vulnerabilities addressed in each release.
+AVEVA [proactively discloses](https://docs.osisoft.com/bundle/security-commitment-and-disclosure-standards/page/securitycommitmentanddisclosurestandards.html#vulnerability-communication) aggregate information about the number and severity of security vulnerabilities addressed in each release.
 The tables below provide an overview of security issues addressed and their relative severity based on [standard scoring](https://docs.osisoft.com/bundle/security-commitment-and-disclosure-standards/page/securitycommitmentanddisclosurestandards.html#vulnerability-scoring).

 ## Distribution Kits